j-thach000/ppp-stroustrup/NOTES.md

 // Other relevant types
 1. string
+    - a string read by the >> operator terminates after the first white space
+    - ie it reads a single word and then stops

 // Comments
 1. What (outside): describe what the library, function, or program does as a general overview